Airdrie and Coatbridge Tramways

 The early jackets were double breasted with five pairs of buttons (bearing the standard BETCo 'Magnet and Wheel' device — see link) and lapels; the collars carried embroidered, block-capital system initials ('A & C T') on both sides.
 The tensioned-crown peaked caps bore the standard brass BETCo 'Magnet and Wheel' device badge, along with an employee number in individual brass numerals, which was positioned below.

-At some point, possibly in the mid-to-late Edwardian era, a change was made to double-breasted, lancer-style tunics; these bore five pairs of buttons (narrowing from top to bottom) and stand-up collars.
-Unlike the older style of jackets, the collars bore system initials ('A & C T') on the bearer's right-hand side and an employee number on the left, all in brass.
+At some point, possibly in 1909, a change was made to double-breasted, lancer-style tunics; these bore five pairs of buttons (narrowing from top to bottom) and stand-up collars.
+It would appear that the collars initially carried 'A E T' on the bearer's right-hand side and an employee number on the left (all in brass), as adverse comments were made in the local press concerning this.
+The initials presumably stood for Airdrie Electric Tramways.
+However, later photographs show the right-hand collars bearing 'A & C T', so the complaints were evidently heeded.

 Tramcar crews were also provided with double-breasted greatcoats with five pairs of buttons and high fold-over collars; no insignia whatsoever appears to have adorned these garments.

-Inspectors wore typical 'tramway inspector' apparel, comprising single-breasted jackets with hidden buttons (or more likely hook and eye fasteners) and stand-up collars; the jackets were edged in a finer material than the main body, with the collars bearing Inspector in embroidered script lettering.
-The tensioned-crown peaked caps bore the grade — Inspector — in embroidered script lettering on a hat band; this was initially worn with the standard BETCo cap badge (above), but later without.
+Inspectors wore typical 'tramway inspector' apparel, comprising single-breasted jackets with hidden buttons (or more likely hook and eye fasteners) and stand-up collars; the jackets were edged in a finer material than the main body, with the collars bearing 'Inspector' in embroidered script lettering.
+The tensioned-crown peaked caps also bore the grade in embroidered script lettering, but on a hat band; this was initially worn with the standard BETCo cap badge (above), though later without.

-Like most systems across Britain, Airdrie and Coatbridge Tramways employed women during the Great War to replace male staff lost to the armed services, initially as conductresses, but later on as motorwomen too.
-Photographs depicting these ladies are yet to come to light, so details of the uniforms that they were undoubtedly provided with remain unclear.
+Like most systems across Britain, Airdrie and Coatbridge Tramways employed women during the Great War to replace male staff lost to the armed services, initially as conductresses, of which there were seven by September 1915, and from the middle of 1917 as motorwomen too.
+Photographs depicting these ladies are yet to come to light, so details of the uniforms that they were undoubtedly provided with are unknown.

 Further reading